jmespath-community/jmespath.spec/jep-014-string-functions.md

 If not omitted, the `$start` or `$end` arguments are expected to be integers.
 Otherwise, an error MUST be raised.

-Contrary to similar functions found in most popular programming languages, the `find_first()` function does not return `-1` if no occurrence of the substring can be found.
+Contrary to similar functions found in most popular programming languages, the `find_last()` function does not return `-1` if no occurrence of the substring can be found.
 Instead, it returns `null` for consistency reasons with how JMESPath behaves.

 ### Examples